 Here are some of the most important changes and benefits affecting the approximately 3.5 million taxpayers working on their 2016 Maryland income tax returns.

 Opening of the 2017 Tax Filing Season

-Maryland will begin processing personal income tax returns for Tax Year 2015 on January 19, 2016, the same day the Internal Revenue Service (IRS) begins accepting returns.
-Note: this date has not been confirmed.
-If the IRS experiences delays, these delays will postpone our opening date.
+Maryland will begin processing personal income tax returns for Tax Year 2016 on January 23, 2017, the same day the Internal Revenue Service (IRS) begins accepting returns.
+Note: If the IRS experiences delays, these delays will postpone our opening date.

 Claiming Business Income Tax Credits